Orthodontic Emergencies — Plano, TX

 Will insurance cover the cost of an orthodontic emergency?

 Every dental insurance plan is different, so you’ll need to review your policy to determine if you will be expected to pay out of pocket for this type of visit.
 If you have a broken or lost retainer or appliance, there’s a good chance you will receive a bill for this particular instance.
 If you have an insurance plan that offers orthodontic coverage, you’ll need to be mindful of your annual maximum, as it is unlikely your insurer will pay for anything over the allotted amount provided.
-Fortunately, our dental team at Willow Bend Orthodontics can work on your behalf to help you get the answers you need to make the right decision for your smile.
+Fortunately, our dental team at Willow Bend Orthodontics of Plano can work on your behalf to help you get the answers you need to make the right decision for your smile.
 While you should never put off emergency care out of fear you cannot afford it, you can trust that we will work with you to identify ways to keep your treatment affordable.